 Skip to main content

-The SC Agent is a lightweight, open-source utility that enables web-based console access to your computes directly from the Strettch Cloud dashboard.
+The SC Agent is a lightweight, open-source utility that enables web-based console access to your computes directly from the Strettch Cloud web console.
 It manages the SSH connection between your browser and the compute to provide seamless terminal access without requiring SSH client software.
 Supported Systems: Ubuntu 20.04+, Debian 8+ View the source code on GitHub

 Automatic Installation